Material Histories of the Human Record

 Students who wish to receive the certificate must complete the following course work, research, and teaching requirements:

 Coursework Each student must take MHHR 700 and MHHR 701, Theory and Praxis of Material Histories.
-In addition, each student will be required to take two elective courses, which will also count towards the student’s doctoral coursework in their department.
+In addition, each student is required to take two elective courses, which also count towards the student’s doctoral coursework in their department.
 At least one of these courses would need to be substantively taught with collections; the other course may be a directed reading or focus on archives, book history, or metadata as a theoretical or historical object of study.
-Each student will be expected to organize their elective courses around a concentration related to their departmental coursework and doctoral research.
-A list of eligible Yale courses will be compiled each academic year.
+Each student is expected to organize their elective courses around a concentration related to their departmental coursework and doctoral research.
+Students should consult the co-directors about which courses might be eligible as electives.

-Practicum In addition to the two elective courses, in order to facilitate specialization, students will be expected to propose a capstone project with one of Yale’s cultural heritage institutions (to be approved by the student’s DGS and the co-directors of the Certificate).
-This practicum can take place either during the academic year (in years 2 or 3 of graduate study), or during the summer (at the end of years 2 or 3).
-It will be structured as a directed reading/independent study for course credit and will involve practical experience in the field.
-From the start of their pursuit of the certificate, students will consult with the co-directors on what kinds of projects would work best for them.
+Practicum In addition to the two elective courses, in order to facilitate specialization, students are expected to propose a capstone project with one of Yale’s cultural heritage institutions (to be approved by the student’s DGS and the co-directors of the Certificate).
+This project must be completed before the student’s terminal graduation date.
+It must be structured as a directed reading/independent study for course credit (MHHR 990).
+From the start of their pursuit of the certificate, students consult with the co-directors on what kinds of projects would work best for them.
 Possible projects include assisting with: the curation of an exhibition, reparative archival description, the Black Bibliography Project, provenance research, scientific conservation analysis.
 The practicum should culminate in either a final paper and/or a public presentation (which might take the form of a symposium, a finding aid, a descriptive bibliography, an edition, an exhibit, a digital humanities project, etc.).
-The co-directors will maintain an ongoing list of possible opportunities and also help to facilitate new ones based on students’ and librarians’ interest.
-Students will then be matched with an appropriate advisor/mentor who help guide the project.
+The co-directors maintain an ongoing list of possible opportunities and also help to facilitate new ones based on students’ and librarians’ interest.
+Students are then be matched with an appropriate adviser/mentor who help guide the project.

 CERTIFICATE WORKSHOP

-MHHR 700 & 701: Theory and Praxis of Material Histories
+MHHR 700a and MHHR 701b, Theory and Praxis of Material Histories Staff